Brewster Community Learning Center

 - No discounts are available on courses for children.

 - A resident and non-resident course fee will apply.
 Proof of residency is needed to obtain the resident course fee.

-- If paying by check, registration is available by mail.
-If paying by cash, we suggest that you visit the administrative building at 30 Farm to Market Road between the hours of 8:30 am-3:30 pm, Monday-Friday.
+- If paying by check, registration is available by mail, or you may visit the administrative building at 30 Farm to Market Road between the hours of 8:30 am-2:30 pm, Monday-Friday.

 - After the courses start, no walk-ins are permitted.